 Carbon credits and carbon offsets are two separate initiatives that attempt to reduce the amount of carbon in the atmosphere.

 The Intergovernmental Panel on Climate Change (IPCC) recognised that putting an actual price on burning fossil fuels would be more likely to make us see its value.
 Therefore, the Kyoto Protocol introduced carbon credits.

 A carbon credit is a license for a country or organisation to emit a certain volume of greenhouse gases.
 Under the terms of the Kyoto Protocol, each country receives a fixed number of carbon credits.
 Any business or organisation that exceeds its given quote can purchase additional credits from the market.

 Carbon offsets refers to activities which reduce greenhouse gas emissions.
 They are a way to earn carbon credits and include clean energy projects, such as wind or solar.

 They can be part of the same Kyoto Protocol regulated market as carbon credits or can be voluntary.
-To qualify for participation in the regulated market, the project must take place in a Kyoto Protocol member country, and be government sanctioned.
+To qualify for participation in the regulated market, the project must take place in a Kyoto Protocol member country, and supported by government.